 make gen to generate an updated OpenAPI document for any changes you made.

-If you want to make changes to the UI, run
+Alternatively, if you want to live-edit the UI, you can run